Harold Collins (Australian politician)

 Harold Henry Collins (9 August 1887 – 12 July 1962) was a politician in Queensland, Australia.
 He was a Member of the Queensland Legislative Assembly.

 Politics

 Collins was a member of the Tinaroo Shire Council from 1916 to 1917.

-Collins was the Labor member for Cook in the Queensland Legislative Assembly from 1935 to 1950 and for Tablelands from 1950 to 1957, when he defected to the breakaway Queensland Labor Party.
+Collins was the Labor member for Cook in the Legislative Assembly of Queensland from 1935 to 1950 and for Tablelands from 1950 to 1957, when he defected to the breakaway Queensland Labor Party.

 Later life

 Collins died in 1962.
 He was accorded a State funeral and buried in Brisbane's Hemmant Cemetery.